Frequently Asked Questions About Cholesterol

 - Eat cereals, breads, rice, and pasta made from whole grains, such as whole wheat bread or spaghetti.

 - Get at least 30 minutes of moderate to vigorous exercise everyday.
 Talk to your doctor about the safest and best ways for you to exercise.

 - Stop smoking.

-- Take your high blood cholesterol medication as prescribed by your doctor.
+- Take your cholesterol medication as prescribed by your doctor.

 8) What Drugs Are Used to Treat High Cholesterol?